-The proposed project involves the development of the new streets at Roosevelt Landing Subdivision in San Antonio, Texas.
+The proposed project involves the development of new streets at Rogers Ranch 440 Quarry in San Antonio, Texas.
 The proposed pavement areas are anticipated to include Local and Collector type streets.
-Cut and fill information are not available for our use at this time.
-Brown Clay, Sandy Clay, and Clayey Sand subgrades are anticipated.
+Limestone subgrades are anticipated.
+Cut and fill information is not available at this time.